-Heath Ledger was born on April 4, 1979, in Perth, Australia.
-His breakout role was in the film 10 Things I Hate About You with Julia Stiles.
+Heath Ledger's breakout role was in the film 10 Things I Hate About You with Julia Stiles.
 Ledger received Academy Award and Golden Globe nominations for his role in Brokeback Mountain.
 In 2008, after completing filming on Christopher Nolan's The Dark Knight, Ledger died as the result of an accidental prescription drug overdose.
 He received a posthumous Best Actor Academy Award for his performance as the Joker.
 Ledger had a daughter with actress Michelle Williams.

-Heath Ledger was born on April 4, 1979, to mother Sally Ledger Bell, a French teacher, and father Kim Ledger, a racecar driver and mining specialist.
+Ledger was born in Perth, Australia, on April 4, 1979, to mother Sally Ledger Bell, a French teacher, and father Kim Ledger, a racecar driver and mining specialist.
 He and his sister, Kate, were reportedly named after two main characters in Emily Brontë's Wuthering Heights.
-He also had two half sisters: Ashleigh Bell and Olivia Ledger, both of whom were born into his parents' second marriages.
+He also had two half-sisters: Ashleigh Bell and Olivia Ledger, both of whom were born into his parents' second marriages.
 But Ledger's closest family relationship was with Kate, whom he later credited for spurring his acting career.

 Early in life, Ledger found a passion for playing chess.
 At the age of 10, he won Western Australia's Junior Chess Championship.
 It was around this time that he found an interest in becoming a stage performer, as he performed the lead role in Guildford Grammar School's production of Peter Pan.